joeppa/HC-12/README.md

 25-05-2018: I currently ordered all the parts so I have to wait..

-09-07-2018: Fixed the antennas for the HC-12 modules on the housings.
+09-07-2018: Fixed the antennas for the HC-12 modules on the housings and still waiting for the remain parts.
 ![alt text](https://github.com/joeppa/HC-12/blob/master/Housing.jpg)

-Greetings from The Netherlands!
+Will be continued, greetings from The Netherlands!